openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 Edit configuration for bare metal provisioning of nodes (nodes.yaml):

-* There is essentially a section for every node, and you have to define all nodes there (fuel-01, fuel-02, fuel-03, and fuel-04).
+* There is essentially a section for every node, and you have to define all OpenStack nodes there (fuel-01, fuel-02, fuel-03, and fuel-04 by default).
 The config for a single node is posted below, while the config for the remaining nodes is very similar
 * It's important to get right the following parameters, they are different for every node:
     * name of the system in cobbler, the very first line
-    * hostname and DNS name (do not forget to replace "mirantis.com" to your domain name)
+    * hostname and DNS name (do not forget to replace "your-domain-name.com" with your domain name)
-    * mac addresses for every network interface (you can look them up in Virtualbox, using Machine -> Settings... -> Network -> Adapters)
+    * mac addresses for every network interface (you can look them up in VirtualBox, using Machine -> Settings... -> Network -> Adapters)
     * static IP address on management interface eth1
 * vi nodes.yaml
     .. literalinclude:: ../../deployment/puppet/cobbler/examples/nodes.yaml